Library Collections: Document: Item Description

 Location: p.2

-Keywords: Abuse; Advocacy; Almshouses; Asylums; Civil Liberties & Rights; Dorothea Dix; Expose; Government; Government Agencies; GOVERNMENT, POLICY & LAW; Health & Medicine; Hospitals; Insanity; Institutions; INSTITUTIONS, ORGANIZATIONS & CORPORATIONS; Laws & Regulation; Legislation; Massachusetts; Media; Memorials; Poverty; Prison; Psychiatric Disability; Public Health & Welfare; Public Welfare; SOCIAL MOVEMENTS & ADVOCACY; Social Welfare & Communities; Social Welfare & Employment; Women & Gender
+Keywords: Abuse; Advocacy; Almshouses; Asylums; Civil Liberties & Rights; Dorothea Dix; Expose; Government; Government Agencies; Health & Medicine; Hospitals; Insanity; Institutions; Laws & Regulation; Legislation; Massachusetts; Media; Memorials; Poverty; Prison; Psychiatric Disability; Public Health & Welfare; Public Welfare; Social Welfare & Communities; Social Welfare & Employment; Women & Gender

 Note: Thanks to Patricia Deegan.